8 Audience Targeting Strategies from Digital Marketing Experts

 “Too many organizations mix channel optimization and target optimization, but those are two equally important endeavors: the former to determine where the marketing dollars should go, and the latter to determine whom to target,” he said.

 But you’re not finished yet!
-Targeting has to be refined regularly because “you’re basically hypothesis testing,” said Cynthia Kazanis, digital marketing analyst at internet marketing agency Pure Visibility.
+Audience targeting has to be refined regularly because “you’re basically hypothesis testing,” said Cynthia Kazanis, digital marketing analyst at internet marketing agency Pure Visibility.
 “Especially in digital marketing, you should never think of anything you create as permanent or done because then you lose the advantage of your platforms' agility.”

-Instead, keep asking questions about your targeting:
+Instead, keep asking questions about your audience targeting:

 - Are we reaching the audience we want?